mpwoz/mpwoz.github.io/content/blog/2025-06-18-how-this-site-works.md

 on how to set up DNS so that it points to the correct place and supports subdomains, like `www.mpwoz.com` and HTTPS.

-Finally, all the source is hosted (and served from) [Github pages](https://github.com/mpwoz/mpwoz.github.io/settings/pages) since it's just a static HTML site once it's built.
+Finally, all the source code is hosted (and served from) [Github pages](https://github.com/mpwoz/mpwoz.github.io/settings/pages) since it's just a static HTML site once it's built.
 The Github repo has a few CI actions that build the site every time I commit, which lets me add posts or make small tweaks